Spread the love

 This is one of the birdwatching trails in Komodo, which is relatively shaded.
 But one has to keep an eye out for the Komodo Dragons.

-If you plan to stay longer here, I suggest you explore the island more for birding, and you can check out this article I did in 2017 about birdwatching in Flores, which covers most of the places I visited.
+If you plan to stay longer here, I suggest exploring the island further for birding.
+You can also check out the article I wrote in 2017 about birdwatching in Flores, which covers most of the places I visited.

 Komodo Island Wallacean Drongo